CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Write 2020 words
 - **Rewards:** 5 Hunter Tokens
 - **Recommendations:** Pick it up and have it fill itself in the background.
 Easy-peasy.

+###A Secret Plan?  - HuntS1.2

+- **Location:** Elder Library
+- **Unlocked by:** Hunt Trail: HuntS1 The Curator of Elder Library
+- **Type:** Battle
+- **Requirements:** Defeat 3 Assassins & 1 Villager
+- **Rewards:** Wardrobe: Hunt Eyepatch https://4thewords.com/media/wardrobe/featured/male/wm&#95;1532-hunt-cloth-eyepatch-10480-77717.png
+- **Recommendations:**  Here, I'm torn between "this feels like a throwaway quest" and "but the lore hints sound important!"
+I'll just settle for "hey, look, Assassins drop lots of nifty things and make sure you fight the Villager in Mama Tree, where it won't cost you!"

 ### A Season to Explore - HuntS2